Need to chat? Call our year-round peer-led Warmline.

 Mentees devote approximately 1 hour per week to the program (total of calls, texts, emails, etc.), with the time commitment lessening as mentor support is gradually faded and other social supports are scaffolded.

-You are a great candidate for our program if you are in recovery from a PMAD or PMAD symptoms (no diagnosis necessary) and willing to honor the program’s time commitment to the best of your abilities.
-If you are currently in crisis (including experiencing suicidal ideation, domestic violence, or housing insecurity), we first assist you with finding resources and putting supports in place through our Care Coordination before matching you with a mentor.
+You are a great candidate for our program if you are struggling in pregnancy or postpartum and/or in recovery from a PMAD or PMAD symptoms (no diagnosis necessary); and if you are willing to honor the program’s time commitment to the best of your abilities.
+If you are currently in crisis (including experiencing suicidal ideation, domestic violence, food insecurity, or housing insecurity), we first assist you with finding resources and putting supports in place through our Care Coordination before matching you with a mentor.

-The EDPS is a short, 10-question, multiple-choice form that allows PSVa to track your symptoms and identify any red flags that indicate more support may be needed.
+The EDPS (est. time 1 min) is a short, 10-question, multiple-choice form that allows PSVa to track your symptoms and identify any red flags that indicate more support may be needed.
 Your answers are confidential and only shared with our grantors as aggregated anonymous data to support funding, so we can continue offering this community resource.
+As a thank you for completing these forms and a short program evaluation at the end of your mentorship, we will mail you a $25 gift card!

-The first step to becoming a mentee is to complete the Peer Mentee Application, which helps us learn about your current struggles and mentor preferences.
-Once we receive your application, the Peer Mentor Program Coordinator will contact you!
+The first step to becoming a mentee is to express your interest by indicating your contact information and any mentor preferences.
+Once we receive your interest form, the Peer Mentor Program Coordinator will contact you to complete the EPDS, answer any questions you have about the program, and discuss the next steps.
+Thank you for your interest!

 Please contact the Peer Mentor Program Coordinator, Maddie Burns, with any other questions!